Master of Business Administration in Sports Administration

 SPO 719 Legal Aspects of Sports Administration (3)

-Then choose two of the following courses:
+Then choose three of the following courses:

 SPO 717 Seminar/Principles of Sports Administration (3)